 All relevant arguments, that I can get behind.
 However, for mob programming to work as a main method of working, it requires a group of compatible personalities.
 Compatible with the method in itself and compatible with each other.

 In my experience, pair programming is efficient in specific situations.
 When you’re stuck or doing something completely new.
 But for me it’s not something I can do all day, every day.
 I get tired, headaches, and self-conscious to the point where my brain locks down.
 I can’t type or think at all.
 Several colleagues and friends express the same experience.

-I’ve heard that it’s just a matter of getting used to it.
+I’ve heard it’s a matter of getting used to it.
 That everyone will and anyone can get used to it, and the team will prosper.
 This, however, is something I can’t get behind.

 But it goes beyond mere introversion vs. extraversion.
 The people involved need to be prestigeless and not worried about their status in the group, or focused on getting their way.
 They need to be sensitive and open to other people’s point of view and expertise, while at the same time not get stressed out by constant scrutiny.

 So things are not as easy as to just tell your programmers to pair/mob program, and your efficiency will skyrocket.
-On the contrary, it might render some programmers completely paralysed, or cause unnecessary conflict in the group, not to mention frustration and fatigue.
+On the contrary, it might render some programmers completely paralysed, or cause unnecessary conflict in the group – not to mention frustration and fatigue.

 Successful pair/mob programming requires a delicate and complex pairing of personality types and competences that might give you the effects you are after.

-Surly, that is how you build a team rather than a mob!
+Surly, that is how you build a team rather than a mob?